wp-plugins/deactivate-xml-rpc/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin will completely deactivates XML-RPC on your WordPress installation.
+This plugin will completely disable or deactivates XML-RPC on your WordPress installation.
 This will prevent any brute force attacks to your website using XML-RPC.

 == Description ==

-This plugin will completely deactivate XML-RPC on your WordPress installation.
+This plugin will completely disable or deactivate XML-RPC on your WordPress installation.
 This will prevent any brute force attacks to your website using XML-RPC.

 By using the plugin, it will remove your ability to post using XML-RPC protocol, which means no more,